cjus/node-neo4j-presentation/presentation/readme.md

 <img src="trumpworld-highlevel.png" width="500"/>

-Here we only see 300 of the 2,620 available nodes.
+Here we see only 300 of the 2,620 available nodes.
+The dashboard limits the size of graph visualizations in order to make interacting with them manageable.

 #### Follow the money

+We can query the graph for banks and their connections to organizations and individuals.
+The orange node at the center is, you guessed it, Mr. Trump.

 ```
 MATCH (bank:Organization)--(other)